fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/what-can-i-do-with-ai.md

 layout: default
 status: published
 aiTranslated: "ChatGPT 5.2"
+extract: "We often speak about artificial intelligence as if it belongs only to laboratories, giant companies, or people with deep mathematical knowledge.
+But perhaps the real question is smaller and more uncomfortable: where do we stand in this change, and what are we willing to do with what we have?
+Between envy, hesitation, local difficulties, and the simple desire to contribute, this is a search for a personal lane in the AI age-not to make the biggest leap, but to keep walking."
 ---
 # Working with Artificial Intelligence: What Can I Do as an Individual?